 In her spare time, she enjoys watching Elevation Church messages, All Elite Wrestling (AEW), UFC, and movies with her husband.
 They have a blended family, five adorable rescue dogs (Browny, Duke, Sherlock, Brutus “Beefy” Beefcake, Pluto), and love spending quality time with their family and friends.

-Davie White is a Data Manager for The Steven A. Cohen Military Family Clinic at Endeavors, Killeen.
-In his role, Davie coordinates, develops, and creates reports that show the clinic’s health by making KPIs readily readable.
-Additionally, he maintains data integrity and is the administrator for the Electronic Health Record (EHR).
+Davie White is a Regional Data Manager for The Steven A. Cohen Military Family Clinics at Endeavors.
+In his role, Davie coordinates, develops, and creates reports that show the clinic’s health by making key performance indicators (KPIs) readily readable.

-A U.S. Navy Veteran, Davie is a current Assistant Scoutmaster with a local Boy Scout Troop, where he teaches personal fitness, archery, and orienteering.
-He is also a second degree Black Belt in the Korean martial art of Mu Sool Won, a Level 1 certified instructor with the United States Archery Association (USA Archery), and a Harley Davidson rider.
+A U.S. Navy Veteran, Davie is a current Assistant Scoutmaster with a local Boy Scout Troop, where he mentors scouts in the area of personal fitness, archery, and orienteering.
+He is also a second degree Black Belt in the Korean martial art of Mu Sool Won, a Level 1 Certified Instructor with the United States Archery Association (USA Archery), and a Harley Davidson rider.

 Angelia Batie serves as the Office Manager for The Steven A. Cohen Military Family Clinic at Endeavors, Killeen, where she manages the office’s day-to-day administrative functions and supports the clinical, outreach, and case management staff.

 In the healthcare field for over 35 years, Angelia’s experience has proven to be beneficial to the success of the team.
 In addition to being responsible for the administration and monitoring of all CARF requirements, she also serves as a key member of the billing team, collaborating with Cohen Veterans Network’s (CVN) Revenue Cycle Manager (RCM) to address trends in claims and payor discrepancies.